Hillsong Conference

 Hillsong Conference is a mid-year week-long annual Christian conference hosted in Sydney, Australia, with a smaller three-day event held in London later each year.
 It is the largest annual conference in Australia of any kind.
-The event is hosted by Hillsong Church at the Qudos Bank Arena and surrounding Olympic Park precinct.
+The event is hosted by Hillsong Church at their convention center in Norwest.

 Hillsong Conference grew from 150 people at the first conference in 1986 to upwards of 30,000 people each year in Sydney.
 It brings in over $28 million to the New South Wales tourism sector, annually.

 From 2020 to 2021, the Hillsong Conference was postponed for the first time in its history, due to the COVID-19 pandemic.

 History

 1986–1994: Early Years

 The first Hillsong Conference was held in 1986 in Baulkham Hills with only 150 attendees.
 In the early 1990s, night rallies were held in the Hills Centre where Hillsong Church was holding meetings, with attendees growing to as large as 750 by 1992.